 Step into the world of Quentin Hirsinger, founder of matériO’, and you’ll find yourself surrounded by an ever-growing library of curious materials, some soft, some shapeshifting, all full of surprises.
 He calls it a “cabinet of curiosities,” but it’s more like a playground for future-facing design.

 In response to the growing obsession with mutation and transformation in design, Quentin offers his own take: “Translucidity.”
 A word he invented, blending transformation and lucidity — two ideas he believes must go hand in hand.
-The term also lends its name to the space he’s curating at Maison&Objet this January (15–19).
+Translucidity" is also the name of his curated space, booth K110, in HALL 2, showcasing at Maison&Objet from January 15 to 19.
+A must-see for design lovers!
 Consider it a space for thoughtful materials and playful thinking.

 While we wait for the full experience, Quentin gave us a preview, and some insight into the materials currently shaping the design world.